aiven/aiven-docs/docs/products/kafka/troubleshooting/troubleshoot-consumer-disconnections.md

 -   Make sure that your consumers are relying on a unique `group.id`.
--   It is generally a good idea to reduce `max.poll.records` or `max.partition.fetch.bytes`, and then monitor if the situation improves.
+-   It is generally a good idea to reduce `max.poll.records` or `max.partition.fetch.bytes`, and monitor if the situation improves.
 -   If it is required to stick to large batches (such as in windowing and data lake ingestion use-cases), then temporarily increasing